 In 2013 Ms Žekonienė lodged a civil claim for damages against the State, arguing that her provisional arrest had been unfounded and unnecessary.
 Her claim was dismissed by a decision eventually upheld in December 2013.

-Relying on Article 3 (prohibition of inhuman or degrading treatment), Ms Žekonienė complains that she was detained in degrading conditions.
-She also complains that her provisional arrest was unlawful and arbitrary, in violation of Article 5 § 1 (c) (right to liberty and security).
+Ms Žekonienė complained in particular that her provisional arrest had been unlawful and arbitrary, in violation of Article 5 § 1 (c) (right to liberty and security).